kubernetes/community/contributors/design-proposals/volume-snapshotting.md

 Snapshot Scheduler

-1. PVC API Object
+* PVC API Object

-A new field, backupSchedule, will be added to the PVC API Object.
+	* A new field, backupSchedule, will be added to the PVC API Object.
 The value of this field must be a cron expression.

 * CRUD operations on snapshot schedules

     * Create: Specify a snapshot within a PVC spec as a [cron expression](http://crontab-generator.org/)

-        * The cron expression provides flexibility to decrease the interval between snapshots in future versions
+        * The cron expression provides flexibility to decrease the interval between snapshots in future versions.

     * Read: Display snapshot schedule to user via kubectl get pvc